Naoki Rossi

 Naoki Rossi (born 20 January 2007) is a Swiss figure skater.
-He is the 2023 World Junior silver medalist.
+He is the 2023 World Junior silver medalist and 2023 JGP Hungary silver medalist.

 Personal life

 Rossi was born in Zollikerberg, Switzerland.
 Born to a Japanese mother and Italian-Swiss father, he speaks Japanese, German, English, French, and Italian.
 Formerly an avid violinist, he started playing the violin before becoming interested in skating, but stopped after moving to Italy.

+He is a distant relative of Crown Princess Kiko through his mother, Rieko, who is a second cousin of the princess.
+Additionally, Rossi's great-great grandfather was Shirō Ikegami, who served as mayor of Osaka from 1913 to 1927, founded Tennōji Zoo in 1915, and opened Japan's first public daycare center in 1919.

+In addition to teaching piano, Rossi's mother also teaches ballet with one of her former students being World champion Swiss figure skater, Stéphane Lambiel.

+Rossi has cited Yuzuru Hanyu as his biggest figure skating inspiration.

 Career

 Early years

-When Rossi was five years old, his parents brought him to a nearby ice rink to channel his energy, and he soon decided to continue skating.
+When Rossi was five years old, his mother brought him to a nearby ice rink to channel his energy, and he soon decided to continue skating.
 He competed in the advanced novice category during the 2018–19 and 2019–20 seasons.

-In the 2020–21 season, he relocated from Switzerland to Italy, deciding to train at the Young Goose Academy in Egna.
+In the 2020–21 season, at the age of thirteen, he relocated from Switzerland to Italy, deciding to train at the Young Goose Academy in Egna.
 His first junior international event was the NRW Trophy in November 2020.

 2021–22 season

 Rossi's ISU Junior Grand Prix (JGP) debut came in September 2021; he placed eighth in Košice, Slovakia, and then fourth in Gdańsk, Poland.
 He subsequently appeared at a number of other minor international events, and won the Swiss national junior title for the first time.

 Ranked twelfth in the short progran and seventh in the free skate, Rossi finished ninth overall at the 2022 World Junior Championships in Tallinn, Estonia.